billw2/rpi-clone/README.md

                 device 'sdX'.
 This is Only for fstabs that use device names.
     -m dir  - Add dir to a custom list of mounted directories to sync.
 The root directory is always synced.
 NA when initializing.
+    -l      - leave SD card to USB boot alone when cloning to SD card mmcblk0 from a USB boot.
+This preserves a SD card to USB boot setup.
     -a      - Sync all partitions if types compatible, not just mounted ones.
     -F      - force file system sync even if errors.
                 If source used > destination space error, do the sync anyway.